 Old habits die hard.
 It can take some time to adjust to a new routine.
 Is this the right time for change within your recruitment business?

-In this short article I will outline how three different communication technologies are helping recruitment companies manage their internal and external communications, streamline their business and ultimately give them the competitive edge in the market place.
+In this short article, I will outline how three different communication technologies that are helping recruitment companies.
+These are indeed managing their internal and external communications, streamlining their business and ultimately giving them the competitive edge in the market place.

-The advent and growth of the internet has connected more of us than ever before.
-Social networking websites such as LinkedIn and Twitter are great examples of this and each have their own set of benefits for today’s recruiter – especially LinkedIn.
+The advent and growth of the internet have connected more of us than ever before.
+LinkedIn and Twitter remain great examples of this.
+Each has its own set of benefits for today’s recruiter – especially LinkedIn.
 Voice over IP can link office phones and mobiles so audio calls are never missed and Bluetooth hands-free devices and headsets allow us to multi-task.

-However I want to focus on a third area of communication technology that is often over-looked by recruitment companies and recruiters.
+However, I want to focus on the third area of communication technology, which is often overlooked by recruitment companies and recruiters.
 Video conferencing.

 Video conferencing is an essential weapon in the recruitment arsenal

 Effective recruitment now and in the future will involve the use of both audio calls and social networks.
-However the use of video conferencing is also an essential weapon in the modern day recruitment arsenal.
+However, the use of video conferencing is also an essential weapon in the modern-day recruitment arsenal.
 Video interviews, C.Vs and briefings enable speedy and high volume recruitment with personal interactions between candidates and clients.
-Video can capture what words can’t always explain.
+Video can capture what words can’t always express.
 As someone, somewhere once said, ‘a picture is worth a thousand words’.
 Well by that logic, a video should be worth much more.

-Video interviews not only save time and money but can also make for an effective screening process when compared with traditional phone interviews.
-It helps the candidate capture a better understanding of the companies’ culture, people and passion and allows for the employers to better understand the candidate’s personality and mannerisms.
+Video interviews not only save time and funds but can also make for an effective screening process when compared with traditional phone interviews.
+It helps the candidate capture a better understanding of the companies’ culture and people, and allows for the employers to better understand the candidate’s personality and mannerisms.
 Video interviews can also be recorded for playback and examination at a later date.

 Candidates should make sure that they have the correct technology to accompany them and that they are ready – just as they would be for an in-person interview.
-But with a few key differences.
-Although most of the time video calls will connect without issue, there can be many unforeseen pitfalls.
+With few key differences.
+Although most of the time video calls will connect without issues, there can be many unforeseen pitfalls.
 Hardware, firewalls and network problems can all hamper the smooth running of a video call.

 Unforeseen video pitfalls

-Having a set of headphones is often advisable.
-It will make your audio clearer, reduce background noise and give you that well needed privacy.
+- Having a set of headphones is highly advisable.
+It will make your audio clearer, reduce background noise and give you that well-needed privacy.

-Downloading and using the correct software is also essential.
-However now there is a new technology standard beginning to emerge known as WebRTC.
+- Downloading and using the correct software is also essential.
+However, now there is a new technology standard beginning to emerge known as WebRTC.
 This allows for video calls inside the browser.
-Creating a one click link for a candidate or client to call you can really help solidify a seamless experience and increase productivity.
+Creating a one-click link for a candidate or client to call you can help solidify a seamless experience and increase productivity.
 Allowing them to focus on the meeting and not the technology.

-Lighting is important.
-Check yourself out in the local view before you connect to ensure you are in shot and they see only what you want them to.
+- Lighting is important.
+Check yourself out in the local view before you connect to ensure you are in the shot and they see only what you want them to.

 - Room acoustics

-Acoustics also need to be bear in mind – if you are using a loud-speaker in a large space your audio could suffer.
+- Acoustics also need to be bear in mind – if you are using a loud-speaker in a large space your audio quality could suffer.

 - The test call

-The best way to rule out these teething problems is to do a test call prior to your interview with a friend or colleague so when the time comes, you are ready to impress.
+- The best way to rule out these teething problems is to do a test call before your interview with a friend or colleague so when the time comes, you are ready to impress.

 Setting yourself apart from the competition

 Created a video CV instantly sets you apart from the competition.
-It gives the employer a deeper understanding of the candidate and can sometime even remove the need for an in-person interview all together– speeding up the recruitment process.
-Ask your candidate to do a piece about themselves to camera and record it.
+It gives the employer a deeper understanding of the candidate and can sometimes even remove the need for an in-person interview all together– speeding up the recruitment process.
+Ask your candidate to do a piece about themselves on the camera and record it.
 You can give them questions to answer or prompt them to talk about themselves and different areas of their career.
-Sending this video alongside a traditional paper CV to an employer will definitely increase your chances.
+Sending this video alongside a traditional paper CV to an employer will surely increase your chances.

 Ready for change?